wilsonzlin/ltsu/README.md

 How many parts to upload at the same time.
 A high value might cause rate limiting, increased errors, and degraded performance.
 A low value might result in very slow total upload times.

-#### `retries`

-**Default:** 5.

-How many times to retry uploading a part before failing with an error and aborting the entire process or skipping the part (the process will not complete, but other parts will continue uploading).

 #### `service`

 **Required: one of** `aws`, `b2`.